marco262/my_wiki/data/onednd/class/fighter.md

 You have a limited well of physical and mental stamina that you can draw on.
 As a Bonus Action, you can use it to regain Hit Points equal to 1d10 + your Fighter level.

 You can use this feature twice.
-You regain one expended use when you finish a Short Rest, and you regain all expended uses when you finish a [[glossary:Long Rest]].
+You regain one expended use when you finish a [[glossary:Short Rest]], and you regain all expended uses when you finish a [[glossary:Long Rest]].

 When you reach certain Fighter levels, you gain more uses of this feature, as shown in the Second Wind column of the Fighter table.